zilliztech/zdoc/milvus/reference/python/docs/MilvusClient/Collections/create_schema.md

         Whether allows Milvus saves the values of undefined fields in a dynamic field if the data being inserted into the target collection includes fields that are not defined in the collection's schema.

-        When you set this to **True**, Milvus and  will create a field called **$meta** to store any undefined fields and their values from the data that is inserted.
+        When you set this to **True**, Milvus  will create a field called **$meta** to store any undefined fields and their values from the data that is inserted.

         <div class="admonition note">